TodePond/fuckoffaimusic/README.md

 sorry that may or may not be the case but either way i'm part of the fuck off ai music movement so i'm not interested?

+### But AI is just another way for people to express themselves

+sorry that may or may not be the case but either way i'm part of the fuck off ai music movement?